0x78654C/Hector/README.md

  		 !r  - Shows how many Yanni points has an user.
 Example: !r @username or just !r for self points!
  		 !t10  - Display the Top 10 users with Yanni points !8ball  - Magic 8Ball game.
 Ex: !8ball Should I get a car?
- 	Points can be edited in real time from GUI interface.
+ 	Yanni points can be edited in real time from GUI interface.

 (more to come)